-- (1) HIST 500 (★6) Historiography seminar is required in the third year. - (2) HIST 501 (★6) Honors Essay is normally required in the fourth year.
+(1) HIST 500 (\bigstar 6) Historiography seminar is required in the third year.

+- (2) HIST 501 (★6) Honors Essay is normally required in the fourth year.
 However, with the advisor's approval, this may be replaced with ★6 in History if the student will be completing an Honors Essay in the other discipline.
 With special permission, a Combined Honors Essay may also be permitted in lieu of HIST 501 (see §42.5(7)).
 Consult the Honors Advisor for further information. - (3) Additional units of course weight in History as needed to achieve the minimum of ★48 required; at least ★36 must be at the senior level, and at least ★6 must be at the 400-level.
 HIST 500 and 501 are counted toward the minimum units of course weight required.
 Advisor approval of course selection is required.

-Students must satisfy the second language requirements of the BA Honors History program, see §43.13.1.
+Students must satisfy the second language requirements of the History Department.